-To qualify for the rebate, you need to be 65 or older in 2019 and meet all of the following criteria:
+To qualify for the rebate, you need to meet all of the following criteria:

-- pay your 2018 municipal residential property taxes are paid in full (your name is on the property title)
+- your 2021 municipal residential property taxes are paid in full (your name is on the property title)

-- lived at the property as your primary residence in 2018
+- you lived at the property as your primary residence in 2021

 If you’re not already receiving the Guaranteed Income Supplement (GIS) or the Allowance, you can check with Service Canada to see if you’re eligible for them.